 Arancini Bros is well known on the London and street food scene for its Arancini.
 Or to the rest of us, handmade risotto balls.
 Lightly coated, these little balls of cheesy, creamy risotto, are fried until crisp and golden.

 Arancini Factory is only a short walk from Camden Town, and even closer to Kentish Town tube.
-The simple facade sets the scene for the interior, which is pretty simple yet almost shabby chic, with long wooden tables and benches with steel legs, khaki cushioned seats, dark green wall tiles set on a white wall, and monochrome photography in frames.
-The copper low hanging light shades, and orange up by the counter add a splash of colour, and almost bring the place to feel up to date.
+The simple facade sets the scene for the interior. it’s pretty simple yet almost shabby chic, with long wooden tables and benches with steel legs, khaki cushioned seats, dark green wall tiles set on a white wall, and monochrome photography in frames.
+The copper low hanging light shades, and orange up by the counter add a splash of colour.
+Almost bringing the place to feel up to date.

-The open kitchen and serving point, home to a fridge full of drinks options from Diet Coke to artisan soft drinks, also had cakes and sweet treats laid out along the top.
-The menu, which was up by the till point too, had three main options, Arancini balls with stew, salad or in a burger, and the specials board, right next to the till point held the daily stew options.
-The whole experience is simple and unconfusing, and what’s more, it’s super cheap – each option was between about £5 and £8, to dine in, making it fall into the cheap eats category!
+The open kitchen and serving point, was home to a fridge full of drinks options from Diet Coke to artisan soft drinks.
+There were also cakes and sweet treats laid out along the top.
+The menu, which was up by the till point too, had three main options – Arancini balls with stew, salad or in a burger.
+The specials board, right next to the till point held the daily stew options.
+The whole experience is simple and unconfusing, and what’s more, it’s super cheap.
+Each option was between about £5 and £8, to dine in, making it fall into the cheap eats category!

 The classic salad, a mix of salad leaves, pepper, red cabbage, sweet corn, spring onions and pine nuts was fresh and crisp, served lightly dressed.

 Four risotto balls are served alongside the salad, all crispy on the outside, delightfully soft on the inside, with a creamy, cheesy risotto.
 The accompanying sauces, a salsa and a sour cream, complimented the Arancini well – great for using on the salad too!